What are the Dangers of Full-Face Snorkel Masks?

 It is important to select a full-face mask from a reputable brand and to choose a model that has been successfully tried and tested.
 Knock-offs may use low-grade materials that will not fit well and will be made of low-quality silicone, which won’t seal properly.

 This will cause you to exhale carbon dioxide into the mask.
-This carbon dioxide will mix with the moisture and the combination of the two will fog up your view.
-If you end up consuming too much of the carbon dioxide, it can also make you dizzy and unconscious.
+This CO2 will mix with the moisture and the combination of the two will fog up your view.
+If you end up consuming too much carbon dioxide, it can also make you dizzy and unconscious.

 Should You Use a Full-Face Mask?

-Just remember: these masks are meant for leisurely snorkeling and should be strictly avoided by professional and serious snorkelers.
+Just remember: these masks are meant for leisurely snorkeling and should be strictly avoided by professional and serious snorkelers who should stick to a traditional mask.
 For most people, the benefits outweigh the risks when using these goggles responsibly.

-Apart from that, just stay away from knock-offs and you’ll be fine.
+Apart from that, just stay away from knock-offs and you’ll be fine using full-face masks.
 Check the reviews you can find online before buying.
 Please share your experiences below in the comments.